Kolman-Freecss/KF_EnvOrchestatorTool/README.md

 - Check Event Viewer on Windows to see if SSH Server is running properly.
   - `Applications and Services Logs > OpenSSH > Operational`
+- Remember that Jenkins needs SSH private key and the local machine needs its public key to validate the connection stored in the `authorized_keys` file.

 # Troubleshoting